Clovis West vs. Clovis girls basketball

 sflores@fresnobee.com

-Clovis West's Madison Campbell up against Clovis' Tatiana Ong in a Tri-River Athletic Conference girls basketball game on Friday, Jan., 27, 2017, at Clovis West High School in Fresno.
+Clovis West's Madison Campbell, left, up against Clovis' Tatiana Ong in a Tri-River Athletic Conference girls basketball game on Friday, Jan., 27, 2017, at Clovis West High School in Fresno.

 SILVIA FLORES